An estimation procedure for the Hawkes process: Data application

-In both datasets, we observe ties, i.e., multiple events with identical millisecond time-stamps.
-These ties require special consideration as our model, the Hawkes model, does not allow for simultaneous jumps.
-As data is so relatively sparse, the multiple events cannot be accidental.
-This leaves two possibilities: either the multiples stem from a single order that has been split (for some technical reason) or the multiples are almost instantaneous responses to each other that are reported at the same millisecond due to rounding.
-We may safely rule out this second possibility: as yet, it is impossible to ``react'' (i.e.: observe an order, send an order, let the electronic book record or match the new order) in less than a millisecond.
-In addition, we had the opportunity to compare our data with a snapshot of the fully reconstructed LOB.
-This complete data provide ``match tags'' for each order.
-This additional information shows that nearly all multiple events are in fact orders from one single market-participant.
-This confirms our point of view.
-We therefore consider each time stamp in the datasets only once.
-After the thinning procedure, we derive two one-dimensional event datasets from our data: \begin{itemize} \item the \emph{trade data} $\mathcal{T} $ and \item the (pure) \emph{limit-order data} $\mathcal{L}$ that collects all the times when a new non-marketable limit order has arrived or a limit order has been canceled. \end{itemize} In busy trading hours, i.e., between 8:30am and 3:15pm (Chicago time), we observe about 5 events per second in the trade data $\mathcal{T}$, and about 12 events per second in the limit-order data $\mathcal{L}$.
+In regular trading hours, i.e., between 8:30am and 3:15pm (Chicago local time), we observe about 5 events per second in the trade data $\mathcal{T}$, and about 12 events per second in the limit-order data $\mathcal{L}$.
 At Chicago night time, all of these average intensities are up to twenty times smaller.
 All interarrival-times processes exhibit significant autocorrelation at large lags.
 This rules out simple standard homogenous Poisson point processes as models as well as other renewal processes.
-On the other hand, the autocorrelation may also stem from nonstationarities of the underlying true model; see \citet{mikosch00}.
+On the other hand, the autocorrelation may also stem from nonstationarities in the underlying true model; see \citet{mikosch00}.